 Before applying, please ensure you are very clear on your ‘purpose of visit’ – do remember we are here to assist and help you through the entire visa application process but are not permitted to advise or guide you on choosing a visa category.
 Since our work is primarily administrative in nature, we have no say on whether you will be granted a visa and how long it will take to process, as this is entirely the prerogative of the department of the Ministry of Foreign Affairs of the Kingdom of the Netherlands responsible for the processing of visa applications.

 For more information about the different Schengen visa types:

-As of 10 October 2010 it is possible to visit more than one Caribbean part of the Kingdom of the Netherlands using single visa.
+It is possible to visit more than one Caribbean part of the Kingdom of the Netherlands using single visa.
 The visa is valid for all parts of the Kingdom of the Netherlands in the Caribbean for a visit as tourist or for short stay in the countries Aruba, Curacao , and St Maarten and for the Dutch Caribbean islands Bonaire, St Eustatius and Saba.